Skip to content

 3. Set clear expectations and goals

 There is a direct link between clear expectations and higher employee engagement, but according to Gallup, most employees don’t know what is expected of them at work.
-The best way to get ahead of this problem is to include the company expectations and goal setting for the new employee in the onboarding process.
-This starts with knowing what you want from your employee.
+The best way to address this is to embed clear expectations and goal-setting into the onboarding process.
+This starts with defining what success looks like for the new employee in their first 30, 60, and 90 days.
+Developing a hotel staff training plan specifically tailored for the position is also highly recommended.

 Before their first day: